Introduction to air quality monitors

-HCHO monitor measures the concentration of Formaldehyde (HCHO) in the air.
+VOC monitor measures the concentration of Formaldehyde (HCHO) and VOC in the air.
+VOC is cluster of volatile organic compound group of gases.
+Formaldehyde gas is a part of VOC.
+This particular monitor is more sensitive towards Formaldehyde.
+However, it can detect other VOC gases as well.
 Formaldehyde is a naturally-occurring organic compound with the formula CH2O or HCHO.
 In the form of gas, Formaldehyde is colorless and flammable.
 It has a characteristic pungent, irritating odor.
 The monitor measures this gas from 0-5ppm with a resolution of 0.1ppm.
 The sensor accuracy is within 15% for even low values of concentration.
 Many a times, people are unaware of the ill effects of Formaldehyde pollution.

 Why is Formaldehyde checking so important

 Formaldehyde is one of the major constituents of polluted air.
 Studies show that Formaldehyde pollution is a major cause of long term health hazard.
 Especially in modern city and furnished rooms, this is a concern.

 With Formaldehyde levels exceeding 0.1 ppm, some individuals may experience adverse effects.
 Such as respiratory problems, burning sensations in the eyes, nose, and throat.
 Direct exposure causes coughing, wheezing, nausea and skin irritation.
 Studies show that some people are very sensitive to Formaldehyde.
 Whereas, others have no reaction to the same level of exposure.

 Formaldehyde in form of Formalin is popular in hospitals and dispensaries.
 People use it for air sterilization purpose.
 Especially to neutralize viruses and bacterias in operation theaters (OT), in hospitals